 - The police defrauding you by promising that the criminal conduct they want you to engage in is legal.

-Entrapment may also apply to situations where a private citizen acting as an agent of the police engages in any of the above conduct.
+Entrapment also applies to situations where a private citizen acting as an agent or informant of the police engages in any of the above conduct.

 Entrapment is an affirmative defense in Nevada.
-This means that if you get arrested for a crime and you decide to go to trial, you have the initial burden to produce evidence to the court that you were set up to commit the crime (called governmental instigation).
+This means that if a case goes to trial, the defendant has the burden to produce evidence that the police set him/her up to commit the crime.
+This is called "governmental instigation."

 Charged with a crime?
 Then call us . . .

-If after reading this you believe you may have been the victim of police entrapment in Nevada, then please call our Las Vegas criminal defense attorneys at 702-DEFENSE (702-333-3673) to discuss your case for free.
-If we can show that you were treated unlawfully by law enforcement, we may be able to get your case reduced to a lesser charge or dismissed outright.
+If you believe you may have been the victim of police entrapment in Nevada, call our Las Vegas criminal defense attorneys at 702-DEFENSE (702-333-3673).
+We will discuss for free how we can fight your charges.
+If we can show that you were treated unlawfully by law enforcement, we may be able to get your charges reduced to a lesser offense or dismissed outright.